hasura/graphql-engine/docs/graphql/manual/schema/data-validation.rst

 **Example:** Check that the ``rating`` for a user is between 1 and 10 when a user is inserted or updated.

-You can add a Postgres check constraint when creating a table:
+In the ``Data -> SQL`` tab on the Hasura console, we can add a Postgres check constraint when creating a table:

 .. code-block:: plpgsql